pmkoszalka/Crossword-Like-Game/README.md

+<h1> NLTK Words Game </h1>

 This game uses NLTK library to create a simple crossword-like game.
-During the game, player is asked to assemble english words from randomly generated letter.
+During the game, player is asked to assemble english words from randomly generated letters.